strongloop/strongloop.com2/_posts/2017-11-14-tutorial-get-started-creating-loopback-4-applications.md

   - LoopBack
 ---

 CASCON 2017 has come and gone, running from November 6-8.
-Focusing on data, systems, and society, the event also hosted the first [LoopBack 4](https://strongloop.com/strongblog/announcing-loopback-next/) workshop.
-The tutorial was called "API Economy Made Easy with LoopBack 4", and if you missed it, you can check it out on GitHub.
+Focusing on data, systems, and society, the event also hosted the first [LoopBack 4](https://strongloop.com/strongblog/announcing-loopback-next/) workshop, called "API Economy Made Easy with LoopBack 4" If you missed it, you can check it out on GitHub.
+We're providing some detials below.

 <img src="https://strongloop.com/blog-assets/2017/11/CASCON.jpg" alt="CASCON 2017 LoopBack 4 Tutorial" style="width: 500px"/>